Odisha has the highest percentage of Chromite, Nickel, Bauxite, Manganese, and Iron Ore mineral deposits in India.

 Odisha is one of the most mineral-rich states in India.
 Key minerals found in the state are iron, coal, bauxite, manganese, nickel, chromite, limestone, dolomite, graphite, decorative stones, beach sand, China clay, and tin ore.
 Odisha has emerged as the key state with regard to the mineral and metal-based industries.
-In 2019-20^, Odisha contributed the largest share (47.5%) of mineral production (by value*) in India.
+In 2019-20^, Odisha contributed to the largest share (35.3%) of mineral production (by value*) in India.
 Value* of minerals produced in the state reached Rs.
-299.17 billion (US$ 4.24 billion) in 2019-20^.
+70.54 billion (US$ 951 million) in 2020-21^.

 Odisha accounts for over 55% of India’s bauxite reserves, making it an ideal location for setting up aluminium and aluminium-based companies.
 The state ranks first in the country in terms of both production capacity and actual output of aluminium.

 Odisha is one of the favoured investment destinations for domestic and international iron and steel players as well as among the largest producers of iron and steel in India.
-Total production of iron ore in Odisha stood to at 134.28 million tonnes during 2019-20 (till February 2020).
+In 2020-21, total exports of iron ore from Odisha stood at US$ 2,116.07 million (~20.7%).

 Odisha has emerged as a key state with regard to the mineral and metal-based industries.